-Green Ambassador (GA) Certificate
+Green Ambassador Certificate

 The “Take-Make-Waste” economy is at a tipping point.
 We need to counter irresponsible practices and a culture of convenience that is depleting resources faster than they are replenished and endangering species through human created emissions and pollution.